When considering burial or cremation, many have wondered, What does the Bible say about cremation? Would cremation interfere with the resurrection?

 As Ecclesiastes 12:7 notes: “Then the dust will return to the earth as it was.…” All physical bodies decay after death.
 The verse concludes with the words, “and the spirit will return to God who gave it.”
 Some erroneously interpret this as a reference to righteous souls going to heaven.
 However, the context shows this analysis is wrong.
 For one thing, the verse says that the spirit of everyone who dies goes back to God who gave it.
 The context speaks of aging and death taking their natural course in every person.
 Clearly then, these verses are not speaking only of a spirit within the righteous dead going to God upon death.

-Now the reason the spirit of man would return to God upon death becomes plain.
-The spirit in man serves as the permanent record of the deceased and by this record, God will resurrect the person at the appointed time (1 Corinthians 15:23).
+Essentially, the Bible shows that the spirit in man serves as the permanent record of the deceased and by this record, God will resurrect the person at the appointed time (1 Corinthians 15:23).
 By way of analogy, it’s possible to recreate a destroyed building if one has the blueprints of the original.
 Similarly, God is able to reconstruct a person by the record preserved in the spirit in man.

 So, in summary, what does the Bible say about cremation?